-Effective addiction treatment should emphasize empathy and compassion Just as a patient would not be punished for being diagnosed with cancer, people with drug and alcohol addiction do not need to be judged for their past mistakes.
-They need treatment that heals their mind, body and spirit.
+Effective addiction treatment should emphasize empathy and compassion.
+People with drug and alcohol addiction should not be judged for their past mistakes, but rather should be provided with treatment that heals their mind, body and spirit.
 Effective drug abuse and addiction treatment programs often incorporate many components, each targeting a particular aspect of the disease and its consequences.
 Care plans should be periodically reevaluated to ensure their effectiveness.